lightstep/lightstep-tracer-javascript/README.md

-* `nodejs_url_inclusion_patterns` `RegExp[]` - an array of regular expressions used to whitelist URLs for `XMLHttpRequest` auto-instrumentation.
+* `nodejs_url_inclusion_patterns` `RegExp[]` - an array of regular expressions used to whitelist URLs for the `http` and `https` modules auto-instrumentation.
 The default value is wildcard matching all strings.
 For a given URL to be instrumented, it must match at least one regular expression in `nodejs_url_inclusion_patterns` and not match any regular expressions in `nodejs_url_exclusion_patterns`.

-* `nodejs_url_exclusion_patterns` `RegExp[]` - an array of regular expressions used to exclude URLs from `XMLHttpRequest` auto-instrumentation.
+* `nodejs_url_exclusion_patterns` `RegExp[]` - an array of regular expressions used to exclude URLs from the `http` and `https` modules auto-instrumentation.
 The default value is an empty array.
 For a given URL to be instrumented, it must match at least one regular expression in `nodejs_url_inclusion_patterns` and not match any regular expressions in `nodejs_url_exclusion_patterns`.